StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 * **A domain name** like `example.com` you can buy one for cheap on namecheap.
   * After buying your domain you need to set custom DNS records.
-  * Create new type A records that point to the Public IP of your server.
+  * Create type A records that point to the Public IP of your server.
+So if you made a chat.{$MY_DOMAIN} entry in Caddyfile create a "Type A" record for chat.yourdomain.com and point it to the Public IP of your server.

 ### Minimum File Structure
 ```